obsidian-community/obsidian-hub/11 - Events/Obsidian Community Coworking.md

 Link: [Topia - Obsidian Community Coworking](https://topia.io/obsidiancommunitycoworking)

-> **Note**
+## Tips When Using Topia

-> Don't disable audio or video for yourself.
+**Don't disable your video.** Topia has a strange bug where if you disable it, you won't be able to view others screenshare/videos.
+If someone is broadcasting and you can't hear or see them, make sure to check your settings.

->
+**Workaround:** You can just screenshare a blank notepad window if you don't want to share video of yourself or your screen.

-> Topia has a strange bug where if you disable either of those, you won't be able to hear others audio or view their screenshare/videos.
-If someone is broadcasting or speaking and you can't hear or see them, make sure to check your settings.
+Also note: **Mute doesn't always work**, so be careful.

 # Courtyard